We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Use lubrication as needed.
 The more, the better!

 There are many kinds of condoms out there, and the best condom for you will depend on your personal tastes, size, and needs.

 Even the best condoms aren’t always 100 percent effective, so if possible, use multiple forms of contraception and get tested for STIs regularly.

-Speak to a doctor or other healthcare provider if you have any questions or concerns about your sexual health.
+Talk with a doctor or other healthcare professional if you have any questions or concerns about your sexual health.